regismantunes/RA.SDK/README.md

 # RA.SDK Solution

 Welcome to the **RA.SDK** repository!
-This solution provides utilities packaged as a NuGet library (`RegisAntunes.Utilities`) along with a comprehensive suite of tests.
+This solution provides utilities packaged as NuGet libraries `RegisAntunes.Utilities` and `RegisAntunes.Utilities.Windows` along some tests.
 Below, you'll find guidance about the structure, purpose, and usage of the contained projects.

 ## Table of Contents